bu5hm45t3r/Favourite-Apps-List/README.md

-# Favourite Apps List (Productivity and Usefull Apps)
+# Favourite Apps List (Productivity and Useful Apps)
 This repo contains the names and links of the apps which i personally use, and might also contain dot files.